danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 I think the popularity of Travis CI and the other similar services is based on how easy they were to get going with.
-You would login to the service with your GitHub account, tell the service to test one of your projects, add a YAML formatted file to your repository using one of the examples, and push to repo to trigger your first build.
+You would login to the service with your GitHub account, tell the service to test one of your projects, add a YAML formatted file to your repository using one of the examples, and push to the software repository (repo) to trigger your first build.
 Although these services are still hugely popular, 2019 was the year that they started to lose some of their momentum.
 In January 2019, a company called Idera bought Travis CI.
 In February Travis CI then [layed-off](https://twitter.com/alicegoldfuss/status/1098604563664420865) a lot of their senior engineers and technical staff.